Last Updated on February 3, 2021

 Once you reach the top, you’ll be rewarded with views of the valley below and glimpses of more drastic peaks in the distance.
 Broad alpine valleys, winding creeks, and distant jagged mountain ranges make up the entirety of your surroundings.
 The scenery here is as good as it gets.

-Life after the saddle gets a bit easier, as the last one and a half miles to Columbine Lake are relatively flat.
+Life after the saddle gets a bit easier, as the last one and a half miles are relatively flat.
 The hike to the lake is a slight climb in elevation, but nothing compared to what you just went through.

 The closer you get to the lake, the more unforgiving and unearthly the terrain becomes.
 Keep a close eye on the weather above you, as you’ll be completely exposed to the elements as you near 13,000 feet in elevation.
 Scenery-wise, the stretch from the saddle to the lake was my favorite portion of the hike.